 This course builds knowledge and understanding about the history and philosophy of research in linguistics.
 This knowledge and understanding is used to develop insights into the ways that problems in linguistics are conceived and acted on.
 The course enhances skills and capacities in reading and literature reviewing, critical reasoning and argument, essay writing and verbal communication.
 The course includes: discussions of theoretical and applied directions in linguistics; student-based presentations of key issues; and on-line bibliographic searches and writing techniques.

-1. An advanced comprehension of contemporary issues in linguistics.
+1. Demonstrate an advanced comprehension of contemporary issues in linguistics.

-2. An advanced comprehension of the variety of theoretical approaches with which to examine and evaluate linguistics processes and problems.
+2. Demonstrate an advanced comprehension of the variety of theoretical approaches with which to examine and evaluate linguistics processes and problems.

-3. A wide range of skills and methods necessary to undertake a complex analysis and communication of linguistic issues and to critically analyse measures, indicators, reports and policies.
+3. Demonstrate a wide range of skills and methods necessary to undertake a complex analysis and communication of linguistic issues and to critically analyse measures, indicators, reports and policies.

 - Topics in linguistics, presented either as two discrete seminars (one in the first part and one in the second part of the semester) or as one continuous seminar

 - Advanced skills development:

 This course is only available to students enrolled in the Bachelor of Arts (Honours) or Bachelor of Social Science (Honours) programs.